 Sunday morning was spent getting in some invaluable exercise as well as

 over an hour.
-I felt really good after a shower and change as I jumped on board
+I felt really good after a shower and a change as I jumped on board

 the B subway train to Yankee Stadium/161 Street.